MindzKonnectedAI/SkillSync/data/ai_response.md

 #### Miscellaneous
 - Strong communication and teamwork skills.

-*Note: The points listed under "Preferred" are optional but beneficial for candidates.*
+(Note: Preferred points are optional but beneficial.)